 4 Benefits of Cognitive behavioral therapy

-Despite numerous benefits, CBT has some limitations too.
-The therapy may not be enough for some patients.
-At the same time, it could be on the pricier side.
-Cognitive behavioral therapy tends to overlook that some negative concepts are based on real experience, not irrational thoughts.
+Despite numerous benefits, CBT has limitations too.
+For instance, in particular situations, the therapy is inadequate for certain patients.
+At the same time, it tends to be on the pricier side.
+Finally, cognitive-behavioral therapy has the tendency to overlook that other negative concepts are based on real experience, not irrational thoughts.

 1. Provides people with hope regarding their condition